JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 ### 1 The Snake - transformation

-*Note: The act of kissing (love/acceptance) transforms the snake into Valentine.*
+Context: In a later session, Ender kissed the snake instead of killing it, transforming the monster into his sister Valentine.

 - ΔOS = +1.00 (Transformation from monster to beloved sister)
 - VSA(Snake) = 0.00 (AI construct)